jeffhandley/react-composite-pages/README.md

 On the client, you will load up the rendered state and initialize client-side rendering through a basic client bundle.

-Here's a bare-bones Hello World example (that does not utilize a flux/redux implementation).
+Here's a bare-bones Hello World example (that does not utilize a flux implementation).

 **Presentational Component: `pages/hello/Hello.jsx`**